MaciejPyra/programming-portfolio-website/README.md

 The aim of the project was to develop programming portfolio webstite to showcase the most significant personal projects in a nice form without a need to visit Github.
 Website is hosted directly from this GitHub repository using GitHub pages.
 This service converts repo files and folders into a full-fledged internet website which can be accessed via a standard URL link.

 My portfolio provides examples of performed programming and data science projects.
-Additionally, you can there find out more about my skills and technical background.
+Additionally, you can find out more about my skills and technical background there.
 To visit the abovementioned website click on my [Portfolio](https://maciejpyra.github.io/programming-portfolio-website/).

 # Table of Contents